-Under this leadership structure, great advances have been made: nurturing care has been enshrined in law, a county-wide campaign has begun, and integrated nurturing care services now cover all the county's health facilities and its network of community health workers.
+Under this leadership structure, great advances have been made: ensuring all children receive nurturing care has been enshrined in law, a county-wide campaign has begun, and integrated nurturing care services now cover all the county's health facilities and its network of community health workers.
 Intersectoral collaboration has also shown great results, including significantly increasing birth registration.
-Siaya is now a centre of excellence for nurturing care, and its model is being expanded across the 14 counties of Western Kenya, working through the Lake Region Economic Bloc.
+Siaya is now a centre of excellence for the provision of services that support nurturing care, and its model is being expanded across the 14 counties of Western Kenya, working through the Lake Region Economic Bloc.

-For the full case study, see Scaling up nurturing care in Siaya county, Kenya (18).
+For the full case study, see Scaling up nurturing care in Siaya county, Kenya (20).